hngu/aws-bootcamp-cruddur-2023/journal/week1.md

 - Jfrog - for storing artifacts or binaries like jars or libraries
 - Docker VSCode extension recommended
 - Each command in Dockerfile creates a layer that gets unified
+- Best practice: have a Dockerfile for each environment
+- Best practice: build the container separate from running the container in the Dockerfile

 **CMD vs RUN**
 - CMD will run something in the container